 Looking for cold weather fun for the kids?
-When winter finally arrives in the Capital Region, there are always plenty of outdoor activities to discover, including alpine skiing and ice skating at the City of Albany's Empire Skate Plaza.
+When winter finally arrives in the Capital Region, there are always plenty of outdoor activities to discover, including alpine skiing and ice skating at the Empire Skate Plaza.

 However, as you know, winter presents a few different risks than during other times of the year.
 From frigid temperatures to thin ice, learn about how you can ensure your kids have fun this season and stay safe.

 Keeping the Kids Warm